top of page

 SPIRAL BINDING

-A binding method where holes are punched in the left side of the book's sheets, after which a metal or plastic spiral is mounted on the spine.
+A binding method where holes are punched along the edge of printed sheets and a metal or plastic spiral is inserted.

 STAND-UP CARD